-First-time homebuyers in Florida who need help buying a home have a place to turn to.
+First-time homebuyers in Florida who need help making their purchase have a number of resources available to them.
 The Florida Housing Finance Corporation, known simply as Florida Housing, offers several down payment and closing cost assistance programs to help you buy your first home.

-Florida Housing programs are available to first-time homebuyers — or anyone who hasn’t owned and occupied a home in three years.
+Florida Housing programs are available to first-time homebuyers or anyone who hasn’t owned and occupied a home in three years.
 Activity military members, qualified veterans and anyone purchasing in a federally designated targeted area may also be eligible.
-A “targeted area” is a neighborhood, block or street where 70 percent or more of households earn 80 percent or less of the statewide median income, as determined by the U.S. Department of Housing and Urban Development.

 Florida Housing’s loan programs are all 30-year, fixed-rate mortgages.
 Here’s an overview: